Mexico president marks 1 year in office with party, protests

 The mood in the Zocalo was festive, with an orchestra from the president’s home state of Tabasco playing tropical music inspired by Cuban sounds while scantily clad women danced next to them.
 Revelers donned masks bearing López Obrador’s likeness in what supporters have dubbed AMLOFest, a play on the president’s initials.

-Polls show that more than half of Mexicans support the way López Obrador is running the country, despite rising homicide rates and a floundering economy that’s flirting with recession.
+Polls say more than half of Mexicans support the way López Obrador is running the country, despite rising homicide rates and a floundering economy that is flirting with recession.

+López Obrador has big ambitions to change Mexico.
+He says, often, that for the good of all the poor must take priority and vows to staunch widespread corruption.
+He calls his presidency the “Fourth Transformation,” equating it with national milestones like Mexico’s independence from Spanish rule.

-In a speech, the president tallied his achievements so far, such as the rollout of new social programs aimed mostly at helping the young, elderly and indigenous.
+In a speech Sunday, the president tallied his achievements so far, such as the rollout of new social programs aimed mostly at helping the young, elderly and indigenous.
 The World Bank estimates that one of three Mexicans lives in poverty.

 “There still hasn’t been economic growth like we want,” he conceded, “but I insist there’s a better distribution of wealth.”